fastlane/docs/docs/generated/actions/validate_play_store_json_key.md

 # validate_play_store_json_key

-Validate that the Google Play Store `json_key` works
+Validate Google credentials JSON for the Google Play Store

-> Use this action to test and validate your private key json key file used to connect and authenticate with the Google Play API
+> Use this action to test and validate your Google credentials JSON file (of type authorized_user, external_account, service_account) used to connect and authenticate with the Google Play API

 validate_play_store_json_key ||